witchayutk/training-ionic-todo-starter/README.md

-# training-ionic-todo-starter
+# Ionic Training with Todo App Starter
-Starter for ionic training workshop todo app
+Starter template for ionic training 'simple todo application'

 ## How to use this template

-### Run Ionic CLI in Terminal or Command Prompt to create project:
+#### Run Ionic CLI in Terminal or Command Prompt to create project:

 ```bash
 $ ionic start TodoApp https://github.com/witchayutk/training-ionic-todo-starter
 ```

-### Go to 'TodoApp' folder
+#### Go to 'TodoApp' folder

 ```bash
 $ cd TodoApp
 ```

-Run TodoApp in ionic server
+#### Run TodoApp in ionic server

 ```bash
 $ ionic serve